-Borrowing money is never easy, and it’s especially hard for students to get approved.
-Students are generally busy with schoolwork, leaving little time to earn the income that lenders are looking for.
-Students also tend to be young, without much, if any, credit history.
-As a result, most private lenders will only offer a loan with a cosigner involved — and sometimes there's nobody available to cosign.
+Borrowing money is never easy and it can be especially difficult for students to get approved for loans.
+They're generally busy with schoolwork, leaving them with little time to earn the income that lenders look for.
+Students also tend to be young and without much—if anything—in the way of credit histories.

 The One Sure Thing: Federal Student Loans

-The U.S. government offers several loan programs, some of which do not require an established credit history (so you would not need a cosigner to get approved.
+The U.S. government offers several loan programs that don't require an established credit history.
+You would not need a cosigner to get approved.

 Interest costs might be subsidized—paid by somebody else—while you’re still in school.
-You might be able to use flexible repayment programs like income-based repayment after graduation.
+You might be able to use a flexible repayment program like income-based repayment after graduation.

 Private Student Loans

-Getting a private student loan without a cosigner is difficult.
-However, if you’re among the few students who have a consistent income and established credit history, you’re fortunate — most of your peers don’t have either of those.
-You may be able to apply and get approved.
+Getting a private student loan without a cosigner is difficult, but if you’re among the few students who have a consistent income and an established credit history, you might be able to apply on your own and get approved.
 Advertisements might promise easy approval but they’re likely dead ends at best and scams at worst.